kalyan-patel/NVD-Agentic-Chatbot/README.md

 You can run the chatbot with 'python chatbot.py', or 'python chatbot.py --dev' to get extended model output

+** To actually run, you'll need to supply your OpenAI API key in a .env file which has the line OPENAI_API_KEY=[your-api-key]

 The nvd_search tool takes several optional inputs: a cve_id, a keyword to search by, and start/end dates to use in the query.
 The tool uses the input to build the query, selects the relevant vulnerability data to return, and limits the results.